Deep learning approach for identification of HII regions during reionization in 21-cm observations -- III. image recovery: Results

 A similar pattern is observed in the \textit{realistic prior} case, although the fluctuation suppression is less pronounced.
 An imperfect binary prior can sometimes benefit the regression step with \recunet{}, as illustrated by the advantage provided when \segunet{} mistakenly detects a bubble at $(x, y) = (100, 40)\, \rm Mpc$ at $z = 9.0$.
 This erroneous detection helps recover a depression in the signal that is not captured when using the binary ground truth as prior.
 However, errors in the binary predictions can also have detrimental effects.
 For instance, the realistic prediction mistakenly interprets the large percolated region at $(x, y) = (120, 90)\, \rm Mpc$ at $z = 9.0$ in the ground truth as two separate bubbles.

 The advantage of the prior is particularly evident from the redshift evolution of the $R^2$ score, shown in \autoref{fig:stat_fiducial}.
 The $R^2$ score for the \textit{no prior} case (blue line) is substantially lower than that for the other tests—approximately $5-35$ per cent below the \textit{perfect prior} (orange line) and up to $25$ per cent below the \textit{realistic prior} (green line).
 Furthermore, the accuracy of the \textit{perfect prior} scenario remains constant at $R^2 \approx 0.97$ until $z \simeq 9$, when $\overline{x}_\mathrm{HI} \gtrsim 0.7$.
 In contrast, the accuracy in the other cases gradually decreases at higher redshifts.
+This trend depends on the increasing noise level, but mainly on the number of components we remove in the PCA pre-processing.
+Removing more components allows for a better mitigation of the foreground at higher redshift, lightening the accuracy decrease at higher redshift but increasing the portion of the 21-cm signal removed at lower redshifts.
+Following the approach in \citetalias{Bianco2023deep2}, we removed the first four components, which contained the most significant contribution of the foreground contamination, and as it provides a balanced accuracy between high and low redshift.

+Moreover, in \autoref{fig:stat_fiducial}, one can notice a sudden drop in accuracy at different redshifts in all the scenarios, in the \textit{fiducial} model, the most evident one occurs at $z\sim10$.
+These events are due to numerical artifacts in the imperfect PCA foreground decomposition, as we can observe them in the \textit{perfect prior} only at high redshift, $z>9$.
+We statistically explore these trends further in the next section, \S\ref{sec:stat_eval}.